 Right after doing so, he recalls that “there was this crazy storm.
 And then a rainbow shined into the pool [outside his father’s home].
 What are the chances of that happening?
 It was a unique moment in my life.
 I thought, ‘Wow, I am doing something right.’ ”

 These days—at a new law firm about 10 blocks from the restaurant meeting place and with a busier court schedule—he doesn’t get to go to the class every week.
 And when he can’t make it, he admits to getting upset: “Going to class motivates me to read parsha.
 Every time you read the parsha, you read something you haven’t read before.”

 ‘Learning From Other’s Experiences’

-Needless to say, all turned out well, and the rabbi asked Wenger if he’d like to drop by a lunch-and-learn.
-Wenger, who identifies as Modern Orthodox, works just a few blocks from the restaurant and ended up going.
+Needless to say, all turned out well, and the rabbi asked Russ if he’d like to drop by a lunch-and-learn.
+Russ, who identifies as Modern Orthodox, works just a few blocks from the restaurant and ended up going.
 Now, he drops in to classes two to three times a month.

 “Sometimes, we talk about the Torah portion.
 Sometimes, we talk about issues in Judaism unrelated to the parsha,” he says.
 “It’s fun, educational, and I recommend it.”

 In Philadelphia, 76-year-old lawyer Gerald Spivack has been taking part in Goldman’s lunchtime classes for 10 years.
 It’s all part of his 25-year odyssey to learn more about Judaism.
 (He also regularly studies over the phone through the Partners in Torah program.)